-Enhanced inflammation in the arteries, the result of consuming one fatty meal, “may explain why most heart attacks occur at night following the typical U.S. high-fat dinner,” notes Dr. Barnard.
+Enhanced inflammation in the arteries, the result of consuming one fatty meal, may explain why most heart attacks occur at night following the typical U.S. high-fat dinner.

 One Fatty Meal Produces Cholesterol Remnants

 HDL and LDL aren’t the only cholesterols affected by fatty meals.
 Right after a high-fat meal, whether saturated or unsaturated, there is increased production of particles known as cholesterol-rich remnants.
 One of these remnants, VLDL, is produced by the liver.
 Another, chylomicrons, is produced by the small intestine.
 They’re not LDL cholesterol, but like LDL, they burrow into the artery wall.

+Some of these remnants as silent but deadly because by the time we have a fasting blood test, their dirty work is done and they’re gone, and therefore undetected by the standard fasting blood lipid test.
 How deadly?
 In a recent study, Dr. Borge Nordestgaard and colleagues at the University of Copenhagen found out.
 They followed nearly 12,000 people in Denmark who had established coronary heart disease, diagnosed between 1976 and 2010.
-The scientists found that each 1 mmol (38.7mg/dl) increase in nonfasting remnant cholesterol caused a nearly 3-fold greater risk of a coronary heart disease event.
+The scientists found that each 1 mmol (38.7mg/dl) increase in non-fasting remnant cholesterol caused a nearly 3-fold greater risk of a coronary heart disease event.
 The increased causal risk of heart disease from elevated cholesterol remnant particles appeared much stronger than for changes in either LDL or HDL levels.

 The takeaway from this research on cholesterol remnants is that no fat, even those low in saturated fat, should be considered a health food.
 All fats, including olive oil, are a highly concentrated source of calories.
 Consuming too much can lead to weight gain, which in turn can lead to a variety of metabolic disorders that promote heart disease, such as increased insulin resistance and higher levels of LDL cholesterol and triglycerides.

 One Fatty Meal Produces Clotting Factor VII

 After just one fatty meal, there is also an increase in a protein called Clotting Factor VII that causes blood to clot, research has found.
 Elevated levels of Clotting Factor VII impede blood flow and increase the danger of plaque rupture, which increases the risk of a heart attack.

 Statins Can Only Do So Much